Can I Get Charity Care Benefits To Pay For My Hospital Bill?

 Respond in writing to the lawsuit.
-(Our packet called How to Answer a Lawsuit for Debt Collection has more info, including how you can state in the Affirmative Defense section of your Answer that you are eligible for Charity Care).
-We also have an online interview that generates forms and instructions for you.
+Read How to Answer a Lawsuit for Debt Collection.
+It explains how you can state in the Affirmative Defense section of your Answer that you are eligible for Charity Care.
+We also have an online interview that generates forms and instructions for you at washingtonlawhelp.org.

-Send the plaintiff's attorney a letter telling him/her to put the lawsuit on hold while your Charity Care application is being considered.
-(See SAMPLE LETTER #2 at the end of this publication.)
+Send the plaintiff’s attorney a letter telling them to put the lawsuit on hold while the hospital is considering your Charity Care application.
+See SAMPLE LETTER #2.

-If you are not given an application form when you are admitted to or discharged from the hospital, you can get an application form from the hospital's billing office.
-You can ask the hospital to mail you the form or ask how to apply online.
+If you are not given an application form when you are admitted to or discharged from the hospital, you can get one from the hospital’s billing office.
+You can ask the hospital to mail you the form or get it on the hospital’s website.

-The hospital first makes an initial determination of eligibility based on the info you verbally give it.
+The hospital first makes an initial determination of eligibility based on information you verbally give it.